juanjosepalacios/ANT.Gaussian/README.md

                               Release 2.7.0
 Main new Features:

-- Implementation of 1D electrodes (at least preliminary tests are satisfactory)
+- Implementation of 1D electrodes (at least preliminary tests are satisfactory).
+  The 1D Hamiltonians H0, V1, S0, S1 are read from HD and SD.
+  Still to check with spin and SOC
+- Recover implementation of MolMod, SpinOrbit and SpinRot (please check)
 ********************************************************************************